AqwamCreates/DataPredict-Axon/docs/Tutorials/CreatingOurFirstRecurrentNeuralNetwork.md

 local RNNCell, WeightContainer, reset, setHiddenStateTensor = RecurrentModels.RecurrentNeuralNetworkCell{inputSize = 1, hiddenSize = 1, learningRate = 0.001, activationFunction = "FastLeakyRectifiedLinearUnit"}

--- Generally, this model has FastSigmoid as a default for activationFunction parameter.
-For this tutorial, we will change to FastLeakyRectifiedLinearUnit activation function.
+-- For this tutorial, we will change the activationFunction to FastLeakyRectifiedLinearUnit instead of using the default.
 -- You can use hidden size to determine the maximum number of features it should output.

 ```